k-giardchase/march17/README.md

 ##Use and Editing
 To use the app, download the source code and run it in on your php server.
+You will need to create a psql database with the following tables and attributes: tasks- id serial PRIMARY KEY, description varchar, category_id int, due varchar. category - id serial PRIMARY KEY, name varchar.

 To edit the app, download the source code and open it in your text editor. <br />
     *Note: If you are copying any of the code to your own directories, you may need to install Composer in your root directory.*